uio-bmi/immuneML/docs/source/installation/cloud.rst

 Installing immuneML on AWS
 ---------------------------

-Here we will describe how immuneML can be set up on Amazon Web Services.
+Here we will describe how immuneML can be set up on AWS.
 We will use a single EC2 Linux instance and install immuneML using Docker.
 Once the instance is created, the process is the same as for any other installation of a Docker image on a Linux machine.

 To install immuneML on AWS, follow these steps: